cmillion/gPhoton/docs/devnotes/build_instructions.md

 1. Rename tests/\_test_gAperture_regr.py and tests/\_test_gMap_regr.py by removing the leading underscore and run nosetests in a local build.
 Confirm success, or justify failure and change the tests as needed.
 (Don't commit this change.
 This block of code takes a while to run and so makes Travis-CI time out / error.)

 **Procedure for testing the build:**
-1. Make a clean clone / fetch / checkout of the branch.
+1. Make a clean clone / fetch / checkout of the BRANCH (e.g. "v1.xx.x")
 ```
     git clone https://github.com/cmillion/gPhoton
     cd gPhoton